You have likely already heard about the restrictions that came into force about the use of products containing diisocyanates.

 You will also have to ensure that any new products match the required performance for that application.

 Stick or twist?
 Should you continue using polyurethane products in 2023?

 So now you know about the restrictions and the options available to you, it’s time to decide what your organisation should do.
 However, we understand it’s not an easy decision.
-Both options will require work to ensure you are ready for the restrictions in August 2023.
+Both options will require work to ensure you are compliant with the restrictions.